Thiago-spart/Thiago-spart/README.md

 # Hi everyone :wave:

-Hi there, I'm a front-end developer from Brazil, and i really love doing my projects with react and typescript :sparkling_heart:.
+Hi there, I'm a front-end developer from Brazil, and I really love using react and typescript to make beautiful interfaces :sparkling_heart:.

 ## Quick overview